Cantaloupe Nutrition, Benefits, How to Add to Diet and Side Effects

 Orange-colored foods, including carrots, sweet potatoes, pumpkin and, of course, cantaloupe, are also high sources of carotenoids.
 Carotenoids can help reduce skin cancer risk.

-Some studies even point toward beta-carotene (by itself or in combination with lutein and other carotenoids) possibly being able to decrease the effects of sunburn, while fruit phytochemicals have been found to combat skin damage and carcinogenesis.
+Some studies have even pointed toward beta-carotene (by itself or in combination with lutein and other carotenoids) possibly being able to decrease the effects of sunburn, while fruit phytochemicals have been found to combat skin damage and carcinogenesis.

 Cantaloupe is an especially hydrating fruit because it is very high in water, like most melons.
 Its high percentage of water helps the digestive tract maintain hydration, detoxify the body, and properly expel toxins and waste.